-These cream puffs are a classy french dessert made with choux pastry that is baked until golden brown, filled with whipped cream or pastry cream, and dipped in chocolate.
+These cream puffs are a classy French dessert made with choux pastry, filled with whipped cream or pastry cream, and dipped in chocolate.

 Jump to: